jnkly/markdown-forms/index.md

 ## Why?
 Create quick digital mockups as text files during early stages of form design.

-## How
+## How?
 Use special characters to visually explain form elements.

-No graphics software needed! :smiley:
+No graphics software needed!

 ## Get started
 Copy and paste form components to create form mockups.
 Edit as needed.